CarlosCano1/Data_Science_Portfolio/README.md

 # _Data Science Portfolio_

 ___

-## Data Prediction Analysis
+## **Data Prediction Analysis**

 Patient Diabetic Outcome based on Variable Analysis - [Diabetes Analysis](https://github.com/CarlosCano1/Diabetes_Analysis/)

-This Data Anaylsis was preformed by using Logistic Regression & KNN Classification to determine the probability of diabetes within the clinical setting based on health factors and indications within the medical setting.
-With the implentation of hyperparameter tuning an efficacy of 96.03% accuracy.
+This Data Anaylsis was preformed using Logistic Regression & KNN Classification to determine the probability of diabetes within the clinical setting based on health factors and indications within the medical setting.
+With the implentation of hyperparameter tuning an efficacy of 96.03% accuracy was achieved in the predictability using these tools.

 * Data Source: CDC BRFSS Survey Data and Documentation

 ##
 ##